Liu-group/liu-group.github.io/_posts/2020-7-22-python-basics.md

 plt.show()
 {% endhighlight %}

-This will generate the potential energy curve shown at the beging of this tutorial.
+This will generate the potential energy curve shown at the beginning of this tutorial.